arangodb/arangodb/Documentation/Books/AQL/Operations/Upsert.md

 In contrast to the MMFiles engine, the RocksDB engine does not require collection-level locks.
 Different write operations on the same collection do not block each other, as long as there are no _write-write conficts_ on the same documents.
-From an application development perspective it can be desired to have exclusive access on collections, to simplify the development.
+From an application development perspective it can be desired to have exclusive write access on collections, to simplify the development.
+Note that writes do not block reads in rocksdb.
-Exclusive access can also speed up modification querys, because we avoid conflict checks.
+Exclusive access can also speed up modification queries, because we avoid conflict checks.<br/>

 Use the *exclusive* option to achieve this effect on a per query basis: